 The Clinton email debacle spread quickly, especially after she tweeted that she was happy to let the public read her emails.
-It doesn’t matter who you are, what’s in the emails, or how transparent you’re trying to be: Nobody wants to have their emails read.
+It doesn’t matter who you are, what’s in the emails, or how transparent you’re trying to be: nobody wants to have their emails read.
 The Clinton team runs their own email server, which gives them total control over which emails are “leaked” or shared, but is that the best approach?

 According to tech experts, the Clinton server has subpar security.
 It leaked some embarrassing details, some of which the press says showcase when her political judgment was clouded.
 When it comes down to it, hosting your own email can be a great way to increase security, but only if you know what you’re doing.
-In 2013, the Snowden whistleblowing controversy opened up tech discussions on hosting your own email, and it became clear: You need to be very skilled as a systems administrator in order to even consider managing your own email.
+In 2013, the Snowden whistleblowing controversy opened up tech discussions on hosting your own email, and it became clear: you need to be extremely skilled as a systems administrator in order to even consider managing your own email.

 The reality is that encryption and other privacy tactics aren’t innate in email systems.
 Even after these leaks it hasn’t become a priority for anyone making these programs or devices since, for the most part and for most people, email is secure enough.

-Reading between the Lines
+Reading Between the Lines

 Where we are right now, there aren’t any simple ways to keep your email secure from even hobby hackers.
 Mix government hackers into the cocktail, and you don’t stand a chance.